 In 1989, FACP created an educational outreach program called Dream Collectors, a performing troupe of musicians and actors who integrate subjects such as dyslexia, character education, math and science into an interactive performance for children.
 Due to their overwhelming success and multiple requests by public school educators, FACP developed additional educational outreach programs such as Music A to Z, Masterclasses, and Music Residencies, all of which provide long- and short-term professional music instruction for children in all instruments, including voice.
 All FACP educational outreach programs are taught by professional teaching artists, are TEKS (Texas Essential Knowledge and Skills) compliant with State of Texas education mandates, and are offered completely FREE of charge to students and schools.
 To date, FACP has served 215,000 children with education programs and performed quality classical music for over 540,000 North Texas citizens – all completely free of charge.

 Arts and Education Award (Dallas Business Committee for the Arts)

 Cultural Achievement Award (Greater East Dallas Chamber of Commerce)

 Arts Award for Exemplary Arts Education (Texas Commission on the Arts)

-'Financial Excellence in the Arts Award' by the City of Dallas Office of Cultural Affairs
+Financial Excellence in Arts Award (City of Dallas Office of Cultural Affairs)